The Embedded Homology of Hypergraph Pairs: The relative embedded homology groups for hypergraph pairs and examples

-Here all the maps are chain maps, each row is a short exact sequence, and the first two columns are injective chain maps.
-By applying the homology functor, we have a commutative diagram of homology groups
+respectively.
+We have a commutative diagram of chain complexes { }Here in the diagram (\ref{eq-2.1}), all the maps are chain maps, each row is a short exact sequence, and the first two columns are injective chain maps.